 “I have seen the education, networking and competition aspects that ACF offers from the beginning of my professional career,” she says.
 “I would not be in the position that I am in, and doors would not have opened for me at some levels if I hadn’t had those certifications behind me.”
 As ACF southeast region vice president, she has increased membership, participation and representation of women during her first term.
 Her territory includes Alabama, Florida, Georgia, Kentucky, North Carolina, Tennessee, South Carolina, Puerto Rico and the Bahamas.

 She shares, “I love the fact that I am on the board, but I wish more women would be in a position to think about running for the board.
 ACF is a majority white male organization, but I still got elected, twice, so it’s possible.”
-Brown was also excited about the ACF’s inaugural women’s symposium, United in Food: Leaders of Today and Tomorrow, held at the national convention in Orlando, Fla. in August this year.
+Brown was also excited about the ACF’s inaugural women’s symposium, United in Food: Leaders of Today and Tomorrow, held at the national convention in Orlando, Florida in August this year.

-“We might see more women in management positions now, but we still are our own worst enemy,” says Brown who lives in Charleston, S.C.
+“We might see more women in management positions now, but we still are our own worst enemy,” says Brown who lives in Charleston, South Carolina.
 “A lot of women don’t step up and take the role, and a lot of that has to do with women still being the nurturers in the family.
 But I’ve always worked with a kitchen full of women.
 When I taught classes, there were always majority women.
 It just has not yet translated to positions that women are leading as well or as much as men.”

 Continuing the Work